-For centuries, the black church has served as the center of black life and culture as well as providing important links between the black community and the rest of the world.
-From religious instruction, education, socialization, political engagement, and economic empowerment, the black church has played a critically important role.
+For centuries, the black church has served as the epicenter of black life and culture.
+From religious instruction, education, socialization, political engagement and economic empowerment, the black church has and still plays a critically important role.
 Unfortunately, significant parts of the history of the black church and its leadership are at risk of being lost forever.
 Are You Saved?
-The History of Blacks in Religion provides an opportunity to learn more.
-Hosted by the Dean of the School of Divinity at Wake Forest University, Jonathan Lee Walton, this panel provides an opportunity to learn more and features Abyssinian Baptist Church’s The Reverend Dr. Calvin O. Butts, III, former President of the Colgate Rochester Crozer Divinity School’s The Reverend Dr. Marvin McMickle, and Assistant Professor at Yale University Divinity School, The Reverend Dr. Eboni Marshall Turman.
+The History of Blacks in Religion provides an opportunity to learn more about what is at risk and what can be done to put this discussion front and center.
+Hosted by the Dean of the School of Divinity at Wake Forest University Jonathan Lee Walton, this panel discussion provides an opportunity to learn more about some of the leading voices in African American religious thought and features Abyssinian Baptist Church’s The Reverend Dr. Calvin O. Butts III, former President of the Colgate Rochester Crozer Divinity School’s The Reverend Dr. Marvin McMickle, and Assistant Professor at Yale University Divinity School The Reverend Dr. Eboni Marshall-Turman.
 Following the discussion is a Q&A session with questions from The HistoryMakers ReligionMakers Advisory Committee.

 Jonathan Lee Walton is the Dean of the Divinity School at Wake Forest University in Winston-Salem, North Carolina.
 His work and insights have been featured in several national and international news outlets that range from the New York Times, CNN, Time Magazine, ESPN, and the BBC.
 His latest book, A Lens of Love: Reading the Bible in Its World for Our World (Westminster John Knox Press) explores the Bible from the perspective of the most vulnerable and violated characters.
 He is also the author of Watch This!
 The Ethics and Aesthetics of Black Televangelism (New York University Press).
 Watch This! examines the impact of evangelical religious broadcasting on African American religious and political thought.
 Along with serving as the Dean of the School of Divinity, Professor Walton also occupies the Presidential Chair in Religion & Society and is the inaugural Dean of Wait Chapel at Wake Forest University.